 Lifetime value is the dollar amount your customer is expected to spend on your business over time.
 If you know for example that a customer is going to be recurrent or going to buy from you 20 times over the course of 2 years.
 It means you can afford to lose money on the first sale for example.

-Adwords for example can be an endless pit.
-Price will continue to rise over the years because 1 google is a company that needs to answer to shareholders and 2 more people will jump on the bandwagon over time.
+Adwords, for example, can be an endless pit.
+The price will continue to rise over the years because 1 google is a company that needs to answer to shareholders and 2 more people will jump on the bandwagon over time.